ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 its aim being to iteratively increase likelihood of the dataset.
 GMM is actually a perfect model to understand how EM is working.

-(Many introductions of GMM exist on the web.)

 <center>
 <img src="../images/2017-2-11-Optimizing-GMM-using-EM/before.png" alt="2D dataset to cluster" width="49%"/>